-Engages, Educates, and Empowers Student Filmmakers
+Engages, Educates, and Empowers

 What is FilmBoot 24?
-It is our program designed to address the achievement gap, unleash creativity and share student films with the world -- all jam packed in a weekend.
-Cinema Ed partners with high school educators and counselors, universities and professional filmmakers to immerse students in the world of filmmaking.
+It is our program designed to unleash creativity and share student films with the world -- all jam packed in a weekend.
+Cinema Ed partners with educators and counselors, universities and professional filmmakers to immerse students in the world of filmmaking.
 The bootcamp takes place on a college campus and students get 24-hours to plan and produce a short film with the help of professional and college student mentors.
 The program culminates in a film festival on Sunday with a public screening of student films and awards determined by professional judges.
 Click here to learn more!

 Through its Young Filmmakers track, Cinema Ed collaborates with film festival directors and corporate sponsors to provide broader visibility for the work of student filmmakers and offer educational experiences with film professionals.
 Cinema Ed promotes local engagement in film festivals by providing an end-to-end solution that covers an array of opportunities for festival directors to enhance existing programs with fresh creative short films produced by student filmmakers.
 Cinema Ed manages the juried competition and awards presentation and also provides a structure to educate attendees about the creative and fillmmaking processes.
 Want to learn more?
 Click here